pcfreak30/wp-criticalcss/README.txt

 You may go to https://www.github.com/pcfreak30/wp-criticalcss/issues and make a new issue.
 For any support, see the support forums.

+* Will this work for inside paywalls or membershp sites?

+Currently no. Since CriticalCSS.com can not access protected pages currently, the page must be publicaly visible to work.
+Means to allow this to work may come in the future.

 == Changelog ==